saphir-travel/documentation/content/developer/reference/backend/views.rst

 ``templates``
-  defines the :ref:`reference/qweb` template ``gantt-popover`` which is used when the user hovers over one of the records in the gantt view.
+  defines the :ref:`reference/qweb` template ``gantt-popover`` which is used by the popover that is opened when the user click on a record in the gantt view.

-  The gantt view uses mostly-standard :ref:`javascript qweb
-  <reference/qweb/javascript>` and provides the following context variables:

-  .. rst-class:: o-definition-list

-  ``widget``
-    the current :js:class:`GanttRow`, can be used to fetch some meta-information.
-The ``getColor`` method to convert in a color integer is also available directly in the template context without using ``widget``.

 ``on_create``
   If specified when clicking the add button on the view, instead of opening a generic dialog, launch a client action. this should hold the xmlid of the action (eg: ``on_create="%(my_module.my_wizard)d"``

 ``form_view_id``
   view to open when the user create or edit a record.
 Note that if this attribute